Automattic/wp-calypso/test/e2e/docs/style_guide.md

 const selectors = {
 	contactUsButton: '.button contact-us',
 	submitFormButton: '.button send-form',
-	...
-}
+};
 ```

-### Aim for stability
+### Involve minimal selectors

 Only involve selectors that are required for the test flow.
+Do not wait on unrelated selectors.

 **Avoid**: